Usually, their question is referring to one of the “big four” browsers, all of which can be downloaded and installed for free on your computer…

 And that’s what I propose that you do!

-Use the above links to Google Chrome and Mozilla Firefox, and install those two (along with Internet Explorer, which you already have on your computer) so that you can compare them.
+Use the above links to Google Chrome and Mozilla Firefox, and install those two (along with Edge, which you already have on your computer) so that you can compare them.

 (And yes, they will all play nicely on your computer together, and shouldn’t mess anything up).